Top Long Island restaurants of 2016: Eat here now

 In 2015, the gracious, historic structure that anchors Stirling Square (previously Main and North Fork Oyster Co.) got a complete overhaul.
 American Beech, the breezy, elegant restaurant-inn whose front lawn is dominated by (and whose outdoor bar is built around) a huge beech tree, is as well-suited to an afternoon glass of rosé as a blow-out dinner celebration.
 Chef Kyle Strong Romeo is equally at home with fish (local black bass with seasonal vegetables, lobster roll on a toasted brioche), fowl (buttermilk fried chicken with spiced honey) and meat (New York strip steak with chive butter and truffled Parmesan fries.

-Jimmy Lian, a Nobu veteran, prepares colorful, flavorful sushi here, as well as inventive riffs on the Asian-fusion theme.
-Lian works like a diamond cutter for results that are pristine and precise.
-Recommended: omakase — or the chef’s choice of what’s best from the market that day — which may include sushi of diverting combinations such as white tuna with salsa verde and fluke with onion salsa.
-Also look for ceviche-packed fish tacos; the salmon "invincible sandwich"; maguro tuna "invictus"; shrimp shumai.
+Jimmy Lian, a Nobu veteran, prepares colorful, flavorful sushi here.
+And he also sends out lively riffs on the Asian-fusion theme.
+He works like a diamond cutter and the results are suitably pristine and precise.
+Recommended: omakase, or the chef's choice of what's best from the market that day, which may include eight pieces and diverting combinations such as white tuna with salsa verde and fluke with onion salsa; ceviche-packed fish tacos; the salmon “invincible sandwich”; maguro tuna "invictus; shrimp shumai.

 Artie's South Shore Fish & Grill